camlawlorforsyth/ACCEPT_project/HEAsoft_install.md

 # HEAsoft Install #

-Instructions to properly install HEAsoft, FTOOLS, and PyXspec, as required by the SPA analysis.
+Instructions to properly install CIAO, Astropy, photutils, as required for the CAS analysis, as well as HEAsoft, FTOOLS, and PyXspec, as required by the SPA analysis.

 ## During CentOS 6.10 Installation ##

+Choose the 'Minimal Desktop' group from the install options when using the full DVD iso.

 Disable Kdump in order to use as much system memory as possible.